42ity/fty-metric-snmp/README.md

 Rules json has following parts
 * name - mandatory - name of the rule, SHOULD be ASCII identifier of the rule and MUST be unique
+* polling - optional - polling rate of this rule.
+Default is 1
 * description - optional - user friendly description of the rule
 * groups - optional - list of asset groups (extended attribute group.x).
 Rule will be used for all assets that belongs to at least one of listed groups.